 While at the grocery store, you may have a moment of confusion as you pass the line of milk.
 Mixed in amongst the bottles are ones with labels that declare they are lactose-free.
-What is lactose-free milk?
+What is lactose-free milk and how is it different from other milk types?
 Milk has lactose, so how can this option be without it?
 Is it made by a special cow or different from the regular milk you see in the grocery aisle?

 It’s not as complicated as you think.

 What is Lactose-free Milk?

 Some milk brands make milk that is lactose-free, which is easier to digest.
 To create lactose-free milk, brands may break down the lactose found in milk into its two simple sugars by adding lactase, like the body would if it produced enough lactase.
 This makes it easier to digest, as the body no longer needs to break down the lactose.

 Another method is to filter out the lactose from milk.
 The milk is passed through a series of filters that pull out different molecules as the milk goes through the filter, like lactose, fat, or protein.
 Once separated, the ingredients are added back together, skipping the reintroduction of lactose.

 How is Lactose-free Different from Regular Milk Types?